 Below is a map of all the confirmed cases of the novel virus nationwide that have been reported by Johns Hopkins.
 This may differ from CDC reports since the numbers are only updated once a day and close out after business hours.
-We will be updating this map as more information becomes available.

 The CDC is now uploading weekly situation reports.
 View the latest one by clicking here.

 Currently, the CDC states that the COVID-19 situation poses a serious public health risk.